"The world may change, but it keeps on turning."

 - Mothers consume 70% of their body weight nightly, meaning that at full occupancy bats from this one roost can consume 75 pounds of insects in a single night, including countless pests.

 - Each mother bears just one pup per year, hairless and about ¼ her size at birth.

-- Like other bats free-tails rarely bite except in self-defense if handled.
-If you come across a bat alone or on the ground, do not attempt to handle.
+- Like other bats, free-tails rarely bite except in self-defense if handled.
+If you come across a bat alone or on the ground, do not attempt to handle it.

-- Helping bats protects human health by reducing needs for chemical pesticides.
+- Helping bats protect human health by reducing the need for chemical pesticides.

 - For more information about these and other bats go to http://www.merlintuttle.org

 Free Tail Eating Moth.
 Photo by Merlin Tuttle's Bat Conservation